davdwhyte87/LID-server/README.md

 The internet needs a way to assign value and transfer this value.
 This blockchain helps us store that value.
 How do we pay a blogger $0.0001 as a thank-you token after reading a blog post?
 How do we buy and sell things in a borderless manner?

-Only 81 million coins exist and will ever exist.
+Only 99.9 trillion coins exist and will ever exist.
 Miners are welcome to mine, we are using a proof of stake mechanism, where everyone is treated equially.
 All miners get paid for each transaction.

 # License